-2.2 Types of Explanations
+2.2.
+Types of Explanations

 - a. interest explanations vs. position explanations - b. causal explanations vs. functional explanations - all position-explanations are causal - interest explanations can be causal or functional: - a belief may be explained because it is shaped by interests or because it serves interests.
+NOTE: a belief that is shaped by interests does not necessarily serve interests: there is no inherent reason for functionality to always be produced (eg. wishful thinking).

+c.
+Examples:

-NOTE: a belief that is shaped by interests does not necessarily serve interests: there is no inherent reason for functionality to always be produced (eg. wishful thinking). - c.
-Examples: - interest-functional explanation: Capitalists believe that socialism is undesirable because it actually serves their interests to believe this. - interest-causal explanation: radical workers in the 1930s often believed that the USSR embodied communist ideals.
+- interest-functional explanation: Capitalists believe that socialism is undesirable because it actually serves their interests to believe this. - interest-causal explanation: radical workers in the 1930s often believed that the USSR embodied communist ideals.
 "The wish is parent to the thought".
+The is a psychological mechanism.
 It might not, however, have really served their interests to hold this belief (i.e. it could lead them to be uncompromising in situations where compromises would be beneficial).
 Arguably the collapse of the Weimar Republic was in part due to the unwillingness of communists to form alliances with social democrats. - position-casual explanations: commodity fetishism.
+The position you hold in the world directly generates certain kinds of mental states.
+Our view of the Sun setting is a positional-causal explanation of the belief that the sun goes around the world.

-2.3 Cognitive and Motivational explanations
+2.3.
+Cognitive and Motivational explanations

-Cognitive psychology: motivational explanations (hot) vs. cognitive explanations (cold)
+Cognitive psychology: motivational explanations (hot) vs. cognitive explanations (cold) Four-fold table:

-Four-fold table: